-Lizards - Unfortunately, one of the most common types of lizards found in pet stores, the iguana, is not a great choice for beginners.
+Unfortunately, one of the most common types of lizards found in pet stores, the iguana, is not a great choice for beginners.
 Due to their size, tendency to become aggressive at maturity, and specific dietary and environmental needs they are not ideal pets.
-Many lizards have very specific requirements when it comes to heat, humidity, lighting (especially the special bulbs that emit UVA and UVB light), and diet.
+Other lizards, like Chinese Water Dragons, have very specific requirements when it comes to heat, humidity, lighting (especially the special bulbs that emit UVA and UVB light), and diet.
 However, a couple of lizards stand out for their suitability for beginners.

-- Leopard Geckos - These geckos are considered by many to be the ideal lizards for beginners since they are relatively small and easy to care for.
-A 15-20 gallon tank is large enough for an adult leopard gecko and since they are nocturnal they do not need specialized (UVA/UVB) lighting.
+- Leopard Geckos: considered by many to be the ideal lizards for beginners since they are relatively small and easy to care for.
+A 15-20 gallon tank is large enough for an adult leopard gecko, and since they are nocturnal, they do not need specialized (UVA/UVB) lighting.
 They are insectivores and should be fed a variety of insects.
 They are also quite docile and easy to handle.

-- Bearded Dragons - These are probably the most challenging of the beginner reptiles listed here, mostly due to the equipment needed to keep them.
-These Australia natives reach a size of 18-24 inches so they need a good sized tank (about a 50 gallon for an adult).
-They are desert dwellers so a relatively high temperature needs to be maintained as well as exposure to UVA and UVB light (the bulbs are relatively expensive but last a long time).
-Owners of these lizards can expect to spend a fair amount of money on the proper enclosure but these lizards are entertaining and easily tamed.
+- Bearded Dragons: These are probably the most challenging of the beginner reptiles listed here, mostly due to the equipment needed to keep them.
+These Australia natives reach a size of 18-24 inches, so they need a good sized tank (about a 50 gallon for an adult).
+They are desert dwellers, so a relatively high temperature needs to be maintained as well as exposure to UVA and UVB light (the bulbs are relatively expensive but last a long time).
+Owners of Bearded Dragons can expect to spend a fair amount of money on the proper enclosure, but these lizards are entertaining and easily tamed.
 They need a diet that is a combination of insects and a variety of fresh vegetables and fruit.